Syria divides Druze in occupied mountain homeland

 Khater's Facebook page is covered with pictures of carnage, anti-Assad posters and caricatures.
 "What I want is to be an echo of the uprising," he said.

 He has even experimented with taking action.
-On top of his friends' graffiti, they have also tried to organize small protests, antagonizing some parts of the increasingly divided community.
+On top of his friends' graffiti, they have also tried to organise small protests, antagonising some parts of the increasingly divided community.

 "Some people have told me they will no longer come to have their hair cut in my shop because of my opinions," said Khater, who works as a hairdresser alongside his studies.